 From my fiction

-— From FIRST KILL
+- From "Natural Selection”

 It's a little-known fact that hippos are braver than lions.
 Female hippos, especially.